Admissions

 Many Paths Lead to Columbia

-Photo of Tarin Almanzar, Associate Dean of Admission & Financial Aid
+Photo of Tarin Almanzar, Senior Associate Dean, Admissions, Financial Aid, and Enrollment Management

 “Whether you are new to journalism or looking to accelerate your career in the field, Columbia has degree programs that will meet you where you are and help you achieve your professional goals.
 Regardless of where you’ve studied, worked or lived before, if you are passionate about storytelling, this is the ideal community for you.”